joeyklee/quant-humanists-2019/SYLLABUS.md

 ## GRADING

 Students will be evaluated on effort, personal progress and growth, class participation, assignments, and the final project.
-It is understood that coding is tough and you may be new to this, you will be graded on your progress throughout the class, your ability to complete assignments on time, your interaction with peer reviewers, and your ability to justify your decisions thoughtfully.
+It is understood that coding and making things is tough, therefore your effort, curiosity, and engagement is of utmost importance.
+You will be graded on your progress throughout the class, your ability to complete assignments on time, your interaction with peers, and your ability to justify your decisions thoughtfully.

 GRADE CALCULATION:
 Here is a basic breakdown of graded tasks along that trajectory: